lenifoti/Provably-lost-and-found/README.md

 # Provably-lost-and-found
 An experiment in systems that allow the the owner to lose a digital object within a digital space.
-Where that object can only be found by visiting that space.
+Where that object can only be found by visiting a location within that space.

 1. A _creator_ generates a digital _artefact_ (e.g. an NFT)
 2. The _creator_ generates a _distributionProfile_ across a shared _digitaSpace_